CommitteeOfZero/nitrosharp/README.md

 OR

 Run ``aot-build.ps1`` in PowerShell 7 to produce an [AOT-compiled](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) build.
 Do not expect the build script to work in the old Windows PowerShell.

+## License
+NitroSharp is licensed under the [MIT](https://github.com/CommitteeOfZero/nitrosharp/blob/meowster/LICENSE.TXT) license.
+This project uses a number of third-party components.
+See [THIRDPARTY.md](https://github.com/CommitteeOfZero/nitrosharp/blob/meowster/THIRDPARTY.md) for more details.

 ## Legal disclaimers
 * This project is non-commercial and is not affiliated with Nitroplus or MAGES. in any way.